JDarlow2020/practice_scripts/README.md

 # Practice Scripts
-Scripts written by Jacob Darlow for personal projects and coding practice.
+Scripts written by JDarlow2020 for personal projects and coding practice.